jgmenu/jgmenu/README.md

 It can display SVG, PNG and XPM icons.

 It has UTF-8 search support.

-It can optionally use some appearance settings from XSettings, tint2 and GTK.

-It does not depend on any toolkits such as GTK and Qt, but uses cairo and pango to render the menu directly onto an X11 window.

 It has been compiled and run on OpenBSD, FreeBSD and various Linux distributions including Bunsenlabs, Arch, Ubuntu, Alpine, Void and Mint.